-Any apparel which poses a safety hazard and/or risk such as, but not limited to:
+Any apparel that poses a safety hazard and/or risk such as, but not limited to apparel or items which ...

-- apparel or items which ... - could cause injury or damage to school furniture, property, or be used to cause harm to another person (e.g. chains, key chains, dog collars or chokers, ball bearings or safety-pins in any form) - are revealing, low-cut, see-through, excessively tight-front back, midriff, and sides must be covered at all times, even when sitting, standing, bending, or stretching. - contain comments or illustrations, logos, pictures which are profane, vulgar, allude to illegal products or activities which are illegal for use by minors or which are offensive. - are beachwear, sleep wear, robes, tank tops, tube tops, spaghetti straps. - are house slippers, flip flops or slides. - sunglasses, hats, bandannas in any form, or head coverings. - no outerwear, coats, jackets, capes, flags, or blankets may be worn during the regular school day unless permission is granted by a staff member for a specific event. - Sweatshirts and/or sweaters, with or without hoods, are allowed.
-Hoods are not to be worn in the building. - undergarments should not be visible, even when sitting, standing, bending, or stretching. - Shorts, skirts and dresses must be of appropriate length/mid-thigh or fingertip length. - Pants with holes below mid-thigh/fingertip length can still be worn.
-(See guidelines for Shorts) - Pants with holes above mid-thigh/fingertip length must have opaque leggings or tights worn underneath. - Yoga pants and tights may be worn to school but must conform to the following two guidelines: - There are no holes or see through mesh above the knee - The top worn must meet the requirement that front, back, midriff, and sides must be covered at all times, even when sitting, standing, bending, or stretching.
-A good measure is to make sure the top can be tucked in and will not come undone when reaching above your head with both hands.
+- could cause injury or damage to school furniture, property, or be used to cause harm to another person (e.g. chains, key chains, dog collars or chokers, ball bearings or safety-pins in any form) - are revealing, low-cut, see-through, excessively tight- front back, midriff, and sides must be covered at all times, even when sitting, standing, bending, or stretching. - contain comments or illustrations, logos, pictures that are profane, vulgar, allude to illegal products or activities that are illegal for use by minors or which are offensive. - are beachwear, sleep wear, robes, tank tops, tube tops, spaghetti straps. - sunglasses, hats, bandannas in any form, or head coverings. - no outerwear, coats, jackets, capes, flags, or blankets may be worn during the regular school day unless permission is granted by a staff member for a specific event. - Sweatshirts and/or sweaters, with or without hoods, are allowed.
+Hoods are not to be worn in the building. - undergarments should not be visible, even when sitting, standing, bending, or stretching. - Shorts, skirts, and dresses must be of appropriate length.. - Pants with holes below mid-thigh/fingertip length can still be worn.
+(See guidelines for Shorts) - Pants with holes above mid-thigh/fingertip length must have opaque leggings or tights worn underneath.